fdac/syllabus/README.md

 As a programmer you will never write anything from scratch, but will reuse code, frameworks, or ideas.
 You are encouraged to learn from the work of your peers.
 However, if you don't try to do it yourself, you will not learn.
-[Deliberate practice] (activities designed for the sole purpose of effectively improving specific aspects of an individual's performance) is the only way to reach perfection.
+[Deliberate practice][deliberate-practice] (activities designed for the sole purpose of effectively improving specific aspects of an individual's performance) is the only way to reach perfection.